JNPauli/Banter/content/general_information/index.md

 ## I've got a question!

-In case you have any questions or difficulties with the lecture and its materials, please don’t hesitate a single second to get in touch with us.
+In case you have any questions or difficulties with the lecture and its materials, please don’t hesitate a single second to get in touch with me.
 A great way to do this is to open an issue on the GitHub site of the course.
-You can of course further contact us via [E-mail](@psych.uni-frankfurt.de).
+You can of course further contact me via [E-mail](paulijanos@gmail.com).
 Every feedback or idea  you might have is highly appreciated and valued.

 ## Acknowledgements

+Huge thanks to Peer Herholz for investing a lot of time to create the fantastic course about computational neuroscience and being almost always available round the clock for questions.
+To Michael Ernst for maintaing the course and being a great lecturer and Maren Wehrheim for supporting me a lot in the machine learning parts.